 2. Assess your credit card rates.

 If you paid using a credit card, you don't need to keep this debt on the card you initially swiped.
 Do you have one in your wallet that might offer better payback terms, lower rates, or higher rewards?
-If so, look into a balance transfer now and minimize the impact to your budget in 2015.
+If so, look into a balance transfer now and minimize the impact to your budget.

 3. Turn to an entirely new loan type.